jclifton333/V-learning/README.md

 additional option to use bootstrap Thompson sampling.
 In this case, the terms in the sum in the estimating equation used to estimate the V-function are perturbed by Exponential(1) random variables.

+There is now also the option to use an advantage actor-critic variant of the V-learning method, in which the V-function is estimated for a given policy, and then used to take a stochastic advantage-estimate policy-gradient step on the policy parameters.

 ### Running simulations

 ```sh